10 Things To Do in Kiama NSW

 Kiama is a beautiful coastal village with spectacular beaches, nestled amongst green hills, surrounded by bucolic farmland and scenic rainforests.
 As soon as you leave Shellharbour, you will notice that the landscape starts to change.

 The scenery reminds me of the scenery inland from Coffs Harbour.
 The contrast of the green hills and the blue ocean is magnificent.
 The colours are so bright that they seem unreal.

 By Mireia Garriga Seguranyes

 We spent four days at Kiama and we came back totally rejuvenated.
-I must say that after 6 years of sleep deprivation, we got two nights of full sleep.
-This nearly deserves a post, but this is a total different subject.
+I must say that after six years of sleep deprivation, we got two nights of full sleep.

 You might wonder, what did we do with our three little girls?
 The five of us became explorers of the Kiama region, enjoying every single moment of its stunning beauty.

 The tourist brochure says “So, you think you’ve seen Kiama if you’ve seen the Blowhole?
 Think again.
 While the name of Kiama is derived from the Aboriginal word ‘kiarama’, meaning ‘place where the sea makes a noise’…there is so much more to what is the official gateway to the NSW South Coast”.

 My list of recommendations can be done in four days, but also in one week or in several visits.